 Are you clever and strong-willed?
 If so, then you are like Vixen who doesn't mind being harnessed with someone who needs encouragement along the way.

 Comet is not as fast as Blitzen, but he is fast enough to do his part.
-Comet is usually hitched with Cupid to keep the team flying even in strong winds and bad weather.
+Comet is usually hitched with Cupid.
+They are C and C.

 Cupid is always hitched at the front of the team because he flies straight as an arrow.
 He has a keen sense of direction that always keeps the team flying.
 Usually, Cupid and Comet are harnessed together to keep each other accountable.

 Do you often get lost while driving?
 If so, you need to be hitched with Cupid to lead you straight to the place you need to go.
-If you are good at finding places, then you are the Cupid who helps others find their way.
-So, are you a Cupid or a Comet when it comes to getting to your destination on time?
+If you are good at finding places, then you are the Cupid who helps others find their way to get to their destination on time.